Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/snowflake.md

       - **Type of data**: This tells Amplitude whether you're ingesting event data, user property data, or group property data.
       - **Type of import:**
         - **Full Sync**: Amplitude periodically ingests the entire dataset, regardless of whether that data has already been imported.
 This is good for data sets where the row data changes over time, but there is no easy way to tell which rows have changed.
 Otherwise, the more efficient option would be a time-based import.
 This option isn't supported for ingesting event data.
         - **Time-based**: Amplitude periodically ingests the most recent rows in the data, as determined by the provided *Timestamp* column.
 The first import brings in all available data, and later imports ingest any data with timestamps **after the time of the most recent import**.
 In order for this to work, you must include the timestamp of when the data was loaded into Snowflake.
+For more information on how Time-based import works, please see the "Time-based Import" section below.
       - **Frequency**: Choose from several scheduling options ranging from five minutes to one month (when this is selected, ingestion happens on the first of the month).
       - **SQL query**: This is the code for the query Amplitude uses to determine which data is ingested.